atn832/firebase_auth_mocks/README.md

 ### Depending on named parameters

-You can match some or all of named parameters.
-If you omit a named parameter, the library matches against `anything`.
+You can match some or all named parameters.
+If you omit a named parameter, the library matches it against `anything`.

 In this example, it will throw an exception if the `code` contains the String 'code', no matter the value of `newPassword`.